Kalyan Kumar Gogoi: Political career

 Gogoi joined Indian National Congress in 1996.
 He was the Indian National Congress candidate for Dibrugarh in the 1996 Assam Legislative Assembly election.
 He received 22523 votes, 40.72% of the total vote.
 He defeated his nearest opponent, an AGP candidate, by 5992 votes.
-He also defeated the incumbent MLA of Dibrugarh and former Chief Minister of Assam Kesab Chandra Gogoi who came 4th in the election.
+He also defeated the incumbent MLA of Dibrugarh and former Chief Minister of Assam Keshab Chandra Gogoi who came 4th in the election.

 In the 2001 Assam Legislative Assembly election, Gogoi sought reelection in Dibrugarh.
 He received 40675 votes, 67.57% of the total vote, defeating his nearest opponent by 25961 votes.

 In the 2006 Assam Legislative Assembly election, Gogoi sought reelection in Dibrugarh.
 He received 28249 votes, losing to BJP candidate and the current MLA of Dibrugarh, Prasanta Phukan.

 In the 2011 Assam Legislative Assembly election, Gogoi was again the Indian National Congress candidate for Dibrugarh.
 He received 26897 votes, 31.9% of the total vote, coming second to Prasanta Phukan by 19609 votes.